taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 ## Data Consistency

-Note that `txList` is not directly know to L1 contracts, therefore, ZKP shall further prove that the chosen `txList` is a slice of the given blob data (from `meta.txListByteStart` to `meta.txListByteEnd`) and the blob’s hash or polynomial commitment (PC) is `meta.blobHash` — not the `txList`’s hash or PC). ( @todo/question: blobHash is not part of the contracts anymore.)
+Note that `txList` is not directly know to L1 contracts, therefore, ZKP shall further prove that the chosen `txList` is a slice of the given blob data. `blobHash` therefore will be available later this year - when EIP-4844 merged into Ethereum.

 ## Anchor Transactions